nhejazi/haldensify/paper/paper.md

 regression to the repeated measures data structure in a manner tailored for estimation on the hazard scale.

-The `haldensify` package exposes only a limited set of functions in order to ensure a simple API: (1) the `haldensify()` function, which facilitates the estimation of conditional (or marginal) densities as described above, and (2) the `ipw_shift()` function, which implements nonparametric IPW estimators of the causal effect of an additive modified treatment policy.
-As IPW estimation requires estimation of the generalized propensity score as an intermediate step, this latter function internally calls the former; moreover, the `ipw_shift()` function and the various selectors to which it provides access (e.g., `selector_gcv()` for estimator selection based on "global" cross-validation) have been studied from a methodological perspective in @hejazi2022efficient.
-The `haldensify()` function is complemented by an appropriate `predict()` method, to allow for the estimated conditional density to be evaluated at new values of the variable of interest and its conditioning set, while the `ipw_shift()` function is accompanied by a corresponding `confint()` method to generate confidence intervals for the IPW estimates; the custom S3 classes returned by each function have custom `print()` methods to allow for the results to be easily evaluated.
+In order to ensure a simplified and minimal API, the `haldensify` package exposes only a limited set of functions: (1) the `haldensify()` function, which facilitates the estimation of conditional (or marginal) densities as described above, and (2) the `ipw_shift()` function, which implements nonparametric IPW estimators of the causal effect of an additive modified treatment policy.
+As IPW estimation requires estimation of the generalized propensity score as an intermediate step, this latter function internally calls the former; moreover, the `ipw_shift()` function and the various selectors to which it provides access (e.g., `selector_gcv()` for estimator selection based on "global" cross-validation) have been studied from a methodological perspective in
+@hejazi2022efficient.
+The `haldensify()` function is complemented by appropriate `predict()` and `plot()` methods, the former to allow for the estimated conditional density to be evaluated at new values of the variable of interest and its conditioning set and the latter to visualize the resultant estimators along the regularization trajectory.
+The `ipw_shift()` function is accompanied by a corresponding `confint()` method to generate confidence intervals for the IPW estimates.
+The custom S3 classes returned by each of these functions have custom `print()` methods to allow for the results to be easily evaluated.
 Several internal utility functions, including, for example, `cv_haldensify()`, `map_hazard_to_density()`, and `selector_dcar()` implement core aspects of the conditional density estimation and nonparametric IPW estimation methodology.